gongzhen/KPCC-iPhone/README.md

 Run `pod install` from terminal in the project root, open `KPCC.xcworkspace`, and build to a device as you see fit.
 Ignore errors from TestFlight, Flurry, and other services that require the use of secret keys - the app should still run fine without them.
 You're going to have to use your own keys and set up a Config.plist to make use of these libraries.

-As stated above, this app plays nice with Swift, so you're going to have to download the Xcode 6 beta and build for simulator/devices running >= iOS7.
+As stated above, this app plays nice with Swift, so you're going to have to download Xcode 6 and build for simulator/devices running >= iOS7.